 “… those who design and draft policy and those responsible for educating social workers towards a critical policy interpretation”.

 In my work, I am pointing out that reducing all issues to neoliberalism creates the impression that there were no issues before it.
 However, I agree with Williams that I could have discussed more about the impact of neoliberalism.
-In addition to writing more about the concept of moral economy, which Williams describes as “a novel exploration”, this review has inspired me to write a piece that explicitly interconnects biopolitics and neoliberalism.
+In addition to writing more about the concept of moral economy, which Williams describes as “a novel exploration”, this review has inspired me to write a piece that interconnects biopolitics and neoliberalism.
 Coming up!

 A book review is a much welcome knowledge dissemination, and I am deeply grateful for this.
 There is more to it, though.
 Being in many ways the opposite of the academic practices I problematise here, Williams’ review is an excellent and admirable (rare?) example of how a researcher, who writes about inclusion in her own research, incorporates inclusion as an academic practice (!) by reviewing less-recognised others.